hpatoio/DeployBundle/README.md

 #### post_deploy_operations | New in version 1.3
 You can add a list of command you want run on the remote server after the deploy.
 In the configuration above you can see the common command you run after a deploy (clear the cache, publish assets etc)
 These commands are run as a shell command on the remote server.
 So you can enter whichever shell command you want (cp, rm etc)

+Please don't confuse Symfony environment with deploy environment.
+As you can see in the configuration above we run `post_deploy_operations` for Symfony environment `prod` on deploy environment `uat`

 #### rsync-options | New in version 1.1
 If you add the key `rsync-options` to your environment you will override the default options used for rsync.
 So the system is using: